incubyte/incubyte.github.io/content/blog/everything-is-an-object-in-ruby.md

 ## The Relationship Between Objects and Classes

 At first glance, this can seem circular.
-If classes are instances of the `Class` class, and classes define the objects, how does this work under the hood?
+If classes are instances of the class `Class`, and classes define the objects, how does this work under the hood?

 Here's the basic hierarchy:

 Every object in Ruby is an instance of some class.
-Each class is itself an instance of the `Class` class.
+Each class is itself an instance of the class `Class`.
 The `Class` class is a subclass of Module, which allows it to include methods and constants.
 We can illustrate this further with code: